perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 'building:floors' to 'FL'.

 _Requirements:_
-- A specific working environment [Link to environment](https://github.com/perezjoan/PPCA-codes/blob/main/3.0%20%26%204.0%20README.txt)
+- A specific working environment on Python [Link to environment](https://github.com/perezjoan/PPCA-codes/blob/main/Environment%20settings.txt)
 - Output file from PPCA 1.0 ('osm_all_buildings' (Polygon), OSM all buildings)

 _Guide to run the script:_